SPECIAL EQUIPMENT: 8″ or 10″ cast iron skillet

 - 2 Tbsp butter

-- Put a 7" cast iron skillet on the center rack in the oven and preheat the oven and skillet to 425.
+- Put the cast iron skillet on the center rack in the oven and preheat to 425.

 - In a medium bowl, mix together flour and salt.

 - In a small bowl, use a whisk to gently mix together eggs, milk, and vanilla just until combined.

 - Pour wet ingredients into dry ingredients and whisk until they are combined.
 The batter will be slightly lumpy, that's okay, don't over mix it or the pastry will turn out too tough.